 Journey® Student Rewards from Capital One®.
 With this card you earn 1% cash back on all your purchases, and you can potentially bump that up to 1.25% cash back if you make punctual payments.
 There is no annual fee and no foreign transaction fees.
 While the opportunity to build credit may be attractive, the card's stiff APR (over 25%) may be off-putting to some.
 This card offers simple, flat-rate benefits and is great for students with average credit.

-Petal Visa® Credit Card.
-While this one isn't specifically a student card, the Petal Visa® card is a great option for young adults with no credit history.
+Petal 2 "Cash Back, No Fees" Visa® Credit Card.
+While this one isn't specifically a student card, the Petal 2 Visa® card is a great option for young adults with no credit history.
 It’s a great way for students to build credit without the looming prospect of fees.
 That’s right, there are no fees with the Petal card: no annual fee, no late fees and no foreign transaction fees.
-Plus, you earn up to 1.5% cash back on every purchase.
+Plus, you earn up to 1% cash back on every purchase right away and you can earn 1.5% cash back after making 12 on-time monthly payments.

 5. Demand honesty

 Honesty is a big indicator of maturity and responsibility.
 When teens are dishonest about spending, it should be a huge red flag for parents.